bartobri/listfix/README.md

 virtual_alias_maps = hash:/etc/postfix/virtual
 ```

-Next add your email list(s) to the file (or resource) that if configured for
+Next add your email list(s) to the file (or resource) that is configured for
 virtual_alias_maps.
-If it is configured similarly to the above example, Open
+If it is configured similarly to the above example, open
 this file and add a new line for each email list you want to manage via listfix.
 Each new line should consist of two parts separated by a space.
 The first
 part is the email address for the list.
+The domain name for this address should
+be one that you have previously configured postfix to receive email for.
+The
-The second part is a unique id.
-You can
+second part is a unique id.
+You can make the unique id anything you want, but
-make the unique id anything you want, but each list must have its own unique id
-and it must conform to system userid character requirements.
-It also can not
+each list must have its own unique id and it must conform to system userid
-match any userid on the system.
-See the below example:
+character requirements.
+It also can not match any userid on the system.
+See the
+below example:

 ```
 everyone@smith-family.com list-smith-family